1. Overview

 | Read | Organization data via Atlassian Admin API: user last-active dates, product access, directories, teams (only when API key is configured) |

-| Write | Scheme assignments to projects, project role assignments, dashboard/filter ownership changes |
+| Write | Scheme assignments to projects, project role assignments, dashboard/filter ownership changes, automation rule enable/disable/transfer |

-| Delete | Workflows, schemes, custom fields, screens, statuses, resolutions, priorities, issue types, projects, users, dashboards, filters (only when explicitly requested by an administrator) |
+| Delete | Workflows, schemes, custom fields, screens, statuses, resolutions, priorities, issue types, projects, users, dashboards, filters, boards, attachments, automation rules, components, versions, teams (only when explicitly requested by an administrator) |

 | Suspend | User access via Atlassian Organization Admin API or JSM customer API (only when explicitly requested by an administrator) |